NickRiccardi/NBS_pipeline/README.md

 2. T-test, 5000 perms, NBS correction
 3. Use COG and labels .txt files
 4. Save results
+5. ALTERNATE: use custom scripts in three_analysis.m if other FWER corrections are desired

 Step 4: For data visualization, I am using BrainNet Viewer (https://www.nitrc.org/projects/bnv/) for visualizing results.
 If you have any other preferences, feel free to use it.
 1. Go to folder “Visualization”